rgaidot/faux/README.md

 * Some applications are extremely simple and don't need the support for events and interaction that views provide.
 A framework like [Sammy][s] might be a good choice.
 * Some applications are small but need some support for interaction.
 Using Backbone directly might be the best choice, as this [example][todo] shows.
 * Many client-side applications ought to feature rich and varied interaction that doesn't revolve around routes.
-You might want to roll your own framework on top of [Backbone][b] or jump right into a more sophisticated tool like [Sproutcore][sprout].
+You might want to roll your own code on top of [Backbone][b] or jump right into a more sophisticated tool like [Sproutcore][sprout].

-Our bet is that Faux is a good choice for broad but shallow applications, applications with lots of functions that break neatly down into "pages," but fairly straightforward interactions on each page.
+Our bet is that Faux is a good choice for applications with lots of functions that break neatly down into "pages," but fairly straightforward interactions on each page.
 For these applications, you may want to provide users with the benefits of a web interface they already understand: bookmarkable, back-buttonable locations.
 We're also betting that  a declarative syntax for defining the skeleton of your application is easier to maintain than a collection of classes wired together in an ad hoc fashion, so much so that if Faux isn't for you, you'll probably end up rolling something similar for yourself that is closely tailored to your needs.

 **our motivation**